departmentfortransport/street-manager-docs/docs/_articles/business-rules-–-version-1-34.md

 * Each PA may have only one change request awaiting assessment.
 * A change request may be added to PAs that are not 'Refused', 'Closed' or 'Revoked' (as long as the work hasn't been started.
 If work was started and then revoked, a change request can be added).
 * The works category may be updated if the works duration is changed.
+* A change request on a planned permit cannot change the category from Minor or Standard to Major or PAA.
 * Change requests may not be added to a PAA.
 * All fields apart from the following can be changed on a PA:
   * Permit reference number or works reference number